Onigam/fat-chatgpt/README.md

 The application is deployed on Vercel: https://fat-chatgpt.vercel.app/

-Your API key and request is^stored in the browser local storage so there is no need to retype it if you go back on the page.
+Your API key and request is stored in the browser local storage so there is no need to retype it if you go back on the page.

-The API key is not stored in the server.

 The application is built with Next.js and hosted by Vercel.